Calibration and Virtual Camera Control

 To Rotate:

-• Use Right Stick to rotate the camera
+• Use the Right Stick to rotate the camera

-To reset pitch & roll (move method) of the virtual camera
+To reset the pitch & roll (move method) of the virtual camera

 Press the R key to: